python/cpython/Doc/reference/import.rst

 top-level modules, the second argument is ``None``, but for submodules or subpackages, the second argument is the value of the parent package's ``__path__`` attribute.
-If the appropriate ``__path__`` attribute cannot be accessed, an :exc:`ImportError` is raised.
+If the appropriate ``__path__`` attribute cannot be accessed, an :exc:`ModuleNotFoundError` is raised.
 The third argument is an existing module object that will be the target of loading later.
 The import system passes in a target module only during reload.

 The meta path may be traversed multiple times for a single import request.
 For example, assuming none of the modules involved has already been cached,